Tanmoy-Rath/gettingandcleaningdata/CODE-BOOK.md

 <br/>

 ### Abbreviations explained
-Acc : signals from accelerometer<br/>
+Acc : signals from accelerometer

-Gyro : signals from gyroscope, measured in 3-axis X,Y,Z<br/>
+Gyro : signals from gyroscope, measured in 3-axis X,Y,Z

-X/Y/Z : signals measured along the respective axis<br/>
+X/Y/Z : signals measured along the respective axis

-Body : body component of acceleration signals<br/>
+Body : body component of acceleration signals

-Gravity : gravity component of acceleration signals<br/>
+Gravity : gravity component of acceleration signals

-t : prefix 't' denotes time domain signals<br/>
+t : prefix 't' denotes time domain signals

-f : prefix 'f' denotes frequency domain signals<br/>
+f : prefix 'f' denotes frequency domain signals

-tBodyAccJerk : linear acceleration of body derieved in time domain, called jerk signals<br/>
+tBodyAccJerk : linear acceleration of body derieved in time domain, called jerk signals

-tBodyGyroJerk : angular velocity of body derieved in time domain, called jerk signals<br/>
+tBodyGyroJerk : angular velocity of body derieved in time domain, called jerk signals

-Mag : magnitude of the 3-dimensional signals calculated using the Euclidean norm<br/>
+Mag : magnitude of the 3-dimensional signals calculated using the Euclidean norm

+The set of variables that were estimated from these signals are:

+mean..         : Mean value
+std..          : Standard deviation mad..          : Median absolute deviation max..          : Largest value in array min..          : Smallest value in array sma..          : Signal magnitude area energy..       : Energy measure.
+Sum of the squares divided by the number of values. iqr..          : Interquartile range entropy..      : Signal entropy arCoeff..      : Autorregresion coefficients with Burg order equal to 4 correlation..  : correlation coefficient between two signals maxInds..      : index of the frequency component with largest magnitude meanFreq..     : Weighted average of the frequency components to obtain a mean frequency skewness..     : skewness of the frequency domain signal kurtosis..     : kurtosis of the frequency domain signal bandsEnergy..  : Energy of a frequency interval within the 64 bins of the FFT of each window. angle..        : Angle between to vectors

 tBodyAcc.XYZ
 tGravityAcc.XYZ